xleonzhao/ccnp-encor/22-enterprise-arch.md

 * each modular layer to implement specific functions
 * modular layers can be easily replicated
 * benefits: (comparing to flat / full mesh)
-  * simplifies the network design and provides an
+  * simplifies the network design
     * easy to scale
     * consistent deployment method
   * fault containment
   * facilitates troubleshooting, problem isolation, and network management
 * 3 layers